Australia

 Functions of the APA include:

-- defining Australian requirements and managing localised specifications for use of the Peppol standards (e.g. GST)
+- defining Australian requirements for use of the Peppol standards.
+For example, invoice specifications to support GST tax invoices

-- accreditation of Peppol Service Providers (SPs) for Australia
+- administering network governance including the accreditation of Peppol Service Providers (SP) in Australia

 - supporting and engaging with the wider Peppol community